Making Changes To Your Divorce Judgment

 If you need help with a post-judgment modification, or if you believe that your former spouse or partner’s request for a modification is unfounded, we can help.
-With over 23 years of family law experience, Escondido modification attorney and Board Certified Family Law Specialist with the California Board of Legal Specialization Heidi Collier can help you understand your legal rights and options.
-Heidi D. Collier, APLC serves clients throughout San Diego County, including Rancho Bernardo, 4S Ranch, Rancho Peñasquitos, Poway, Carmel Valley, La Jolla, Santaluz, and the surrounding areas.
+With over 24 years of family law experience, Escondido modification attorney and California Bar-Certified Family Law Specialist with the California Board of Legal Specialization Heidi Collier can help you understand your legal rights and options.
+Heidi D. Collier, APC, serves clients throughout San Diego County, including Rancho Bernardo, 4S Ranch, Rancho Peñasquitos, Poway, Carmel Valley, La Jolla, Santaluz and the surrounding areas.

-Generally speaking, if the terms of a divorce allow for modification, the following things can be changed:
+Generally speaking, if the terms of divorce allow for modification, the following things can be changed:

 - Child custody arrangements